-- Our zipline canopy tour received an acceptance inspection and is inspected annually by a third-party Professional Vendor Member (PVM) to meet or exceed all standards set forth by the Association for Challenge Course Technologies (ACCT).
+- Our zipline canopy tour received an acceptance inspection and is inspected annually by a third-party ACCT Professional Vendor Member (PVM) to assure that it meets all design and performance standards set forth by the Association for Challenge Course Technologies (ACCT).

-- In addition to our yearly inspection by a third-party our Course Managers do a pre-use course inspection every single day that we have guests on tour.
+- In addition to our yearly third party inspection we do an in-house pre-use course inspection every single day that we have guests on tour.
 We also do an additional in-depth course inspection every month to monitor all components and hardware.

 - Every piece of customer and guide equipment (i.e. harnesses and helmets) is inspected before and after every single use.
 We also do an additional in-depth gear inspection every other month.

-- All guides must complete an initial 48 hours of training and evaluation before they begin guiding tours.
-Additionally, all zipline guides are required to complete monthly refresher trainings for skills such as emergency braking and rescue techniques.
+- All guides must complete a comprehensive training and evaluation process before they begin guiding tours.
+Additionally, all zipline guides are required to complete periodic refresher trainings for skills such as emergency braking and rescue techniques.

 - All of our Guides have First Aid and CPR certifications, and some have more advanced certifications such as WFA (Wilderness First Aid) and WFR (Wilderness First Responder).

 - We have a ground-based zipline for guests to practice on before they get up on the zipline course.
 At “Ground School” the guides instruct guests on appropriate zipping procedures and give them an opportunity to practice until they are comfortable with the instructions.

-- We are members of the ACCT, the world’s leading and largest American National Standards Institute (ANSI) Accredited Standards Developer focused specifically and solely on the challenge course industry.
+- FBA is a member of the ACCT, the world’s leading and largest American National Standards Institute (ANSI) Accredited Standards Developer focused specifically and solely on the zip line/challenge course industry.

 - FBA was the first ACCT-Accredited Organization, going through a lengthy process to demonstrate that we are a an organization that serves the general public through a commitment to quality, professional conduct, business practices, and ongoing use and adherence to industry operations standards.